Ingrown hairs

 • Heat : Place a warm cloth on the affected area to soften the skin and release the hair.

-• Sterile tweezers : After softening the skin, sterile tweezers can be gently used to lift the end of the ingrown hair.
-Avoid pulling out hair as this can irritate the skin.
+• Sterile tweezers : After softening the skin, sterile tweezers can be carefully used to lift the end of the ingrown hair.
+Avoid pulling the hair out, as this can irritate the skin.

-• Avoiding scratching or squeezing : This may cause further irritation, infection, or scarring.
+• Avoid scratching or squeezing : This can lead to further irritation, infection, or scarring.

 • Topical treatments : Products containing salicylic acid, retinoids, or antibiotics can help reduce inflammation and treat infections.